DJENLING

 KARKENZITHE DJENLING (2024)

 Hailing from the Karkenzithe Mountains, these Djenling are famed for being able to traverse high altitudes with little to no issue for both the frigid temperatures along with depleted oxygen - their lot sometimes being employed as mountaineers.
-They are known to herd a variety of animals, mainly Flots - traveling up and down the mountain slopes as the seasn demands.
-Their mountainous lifestyle has impacted them beyond culture, affecting them physically as well; the Karkenzithe Djenling being the shortest of the all the Djenling groups.
+They are known to herd a variety of animals, mainly Flots - traveling up and down the mountain slopes as the season demands.
+Their mountainous lifestyle has impacted them even beyond culture, affecting them physically as well; the Karkenzithe Djenling being the shortest of the all the Djenling groups.
 This in turn has also pushed them to utilize extremely long rifles (perhaps in compensation of their stature).
 Suffice to say, Karkenzithe sharpshooters have been known to shoot at predators stalking their herds from miles away with these rifles.

 OUTLANDER DJENLING (2024)